RaashaAhmad/TurfBooking/README.md

   c.
 They can make a booking by filling personal details<br>
   d.
 They can see their confirmed booking<br>
   e.
 They can contact Admin in case of any emergency<br>
+## Languages:
+Programming Language Used is Java and the database used is MYSQL.